theoneandonlysolo/theGalperinAlgorithm/README.md

-It’s intentionally the most inefficient π calculator in existence — which made it perfect for a fun portfolio project.
+It’s intentionally the most inefficient π calculator in existence, which made it perfect for a fun portfolio project.